-Trainers and vets also say that incorporating treats and other rewards, like rides to nearby parks or other favorite places, also help with early training; this helps the dog associate the car with fun!
+Trainers and vets also say that incorporating treats and other rewards into these trips, like post-drive snacks or rides to nearby favorite places, can help early training sessions go more smoothly; this helps the dog associate the car with fun!

-Lead, collar and tags, and a water bowl are must-haves for all trips.
+When traveling with dogs, it's important to make sure you have the right gear.
+A leash, collar, tags, and a water bowl are must-haves for all trips.
 For longer journeys, you’ll also need a way to keep your pets safe and secure.
-The ASPCA recommends a well-ventilated crate or carrier that’s large enough for your pet to stand, sit, lie down and turn around in.
+The ASPCA recommends a well-ventilated crate or carrier that’s large enough for your pet to stand, sit, lie down, and turn around inside.
 The crate should be properly secured to prevent sliding or tipping over, in the case of a short-shop or sharp turn.
 If you opt for a back seat harness instead, make sure it’s secured to the seat buckle so that your dog can’t stick their head out the window.
 Some SUVs and larger vehicles also have a dog guard or gate between the back seat and the storage bay area, which allows your pup more freedom to move around and is perfect for multiple dogs.
 Never let your pet ride in the open bed of a truck, or leave them in a hot car.

 Check out the ASPCA’s full travel checklist here.

 Never leave your pup in a hot car.

 Never leave your pet unattended in a parked car

 for any period of time.
 On a warm day, the temperature in a parked car can reach 120F in a matter of minutes — even with the car windows partially open.
 Your pet can quickly suffer brain damage or die from heatstroke or suffocation when trapped in high temperatures.